How technology is helping improve safety culture in the workplace

 • Sprains, strains, or musculoskeletal injuries

 Automation is leveraged in more than just the vehicle manufacturing industry.
-Instead, many supply lines are now adopting machinery and equipment that can be controlled from a safe environment.
+Instead, many supply lines are now adopting heavy machinery and equipment that can be controlled from a safe environment.

 More importantly, these machines can generate heaps of data, giving organizations granular insights into overall performance.